Marcegaglia: Internationalisation of the Group

 In 2000, the Group acquired Earcanal of Leioa, Spain.
 Following the joint venture with Arbed, in 2004 the Marcegaglia Group signed an agreement with the Corus group for the 10-year co-management of its British steelworks on Teesside, guaranteeing the supply at cost price of one million tonnes per year of slabs for the production of coils and sheets.
 Oto Mills do Brasil was founded in San Paolo in the same year.

 In 2005 the Group proceeded with the expansion of Marcegaglia do Brasil, and in June Antonio Marcegaglia opened its fourth overseas production plant in Praszka (Poland), to manufacture tubes for refrigeration, panels and corrugated steel sheets.
 One year later, 20 kilometres away, the plant at Kluczbork was added, for the production of tubes and drawn products.
 Marcegaglia established Marcegaglia Gulf at Doha, Qatar in 2007.
 The expansion of its industrial activities continued in 2008 with its entry into China, where, in Yangzhou, 270 km north-west of Shanghai, it created its first Asian plant for the production of stainless steel tubes and high-precision carbon steel, with the establishment of Marcegaglia Romania at Cluj, and with the start of work on the new production plant at Vladimir, Russia.

+In January 2023, the Group acquired an electric arc furnace steel mill for stainless steels in Sheffield, United Kingdom.
+The operation also included a wire rod rolling mill and a bar production plant, both in Sheffield; a bar production plant in Richburg (United States); and a hot rolling mill for wire rods and a drawn wire production plant in Fagersta (Sweden).

+In 2024, Marcegaglia completes its steel production capacity with the Fos-sur-Mer facility in France, which is capable of meeting approximately 30% of the Group's steel requirements.

 Investments and Technology

 The Marcegaglia Group has invested a lot of resources in applied research through its subsidiary Oto Mills, the engineering company created for this specific purpose, and Marcegaglia Impianti, the engineering division specialising in the construction of turnkey iron and steel installations (for which it not only supplies the necessary production machinery, but also all the technological experience already "proven" in the group's establishments), and is now exporting its own know-how also to countries in Eastern Europe, in the Far East and to developing countries.

 One example of the technology installed in the Marcegaglia Group's production plants is the stainless steel pickling plant and the five-year “Ravenna 2000” project, which resulted in the Ravenna plant becoming the second largest iron and steel centre in Italy, with over 4 million tonnes of semi-finished materials per year, thanks to its new hot galvanisation, coating, cold rolling, and pickling installations, and to its service centre.

-With the completion of the Ravenna iron and steel plant, opened in December 2001, and of other smaller projects now in operation, the Marcegaglia group is now processing around 5.0 million tonnes of steel per year of finished products.
+With the completion of the Ravenna iron and steel plant, opened in December 2001, and of other smaller projects now in operation, the Marcegaglia group is now processing around 6.5 million tonnes of steel per year of finished products.